lidofinance/docs/docs/contracts/lido.md

 ### setStakingLimit()

-Sets the staking rate limit
+Sets the staking rate limit.

 :::note
 Reverts if: